mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-assets-cloud-connector.md

 ## Limitations
 - Does not index comments.
 - Does not crawl user identities and access permissions.
-All published webpages indexed using the Adobe Experience Manager Sites Microsoft Graph connector are visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.
+All published assets indexed using the Adobe Experience Manager Assets Microsoft Graph connector are visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.
-- **Adobe Experience Cloud Instance URL**: To connect to your Adobe Experience Manager Sites data, you need your organization's Adobe Experience Cloud instance author environment URL and publish environment URL.
+- **Adobe Experience Cloud Instance URL**: To connect to your Adobe Experience Manager Assets data, you need your organization's Adobe Experience Cloud instance author environment URL and publish environment URL.
   Your organization's Adobe Experience Cloud instance author environment URL typically looks like: `https://author-p<PROGRAM_ID>-e<ENVIRONMENT_ID>.<REGION>.adobeaemcloud.com`.
   Your organization's Adobe Experience Cloud instance publish environment URL typically looks like: `https://publish-p<PROGRAM_ID>-e<ENVIRONMENT_ID>.<REGION>.adobeaemcloud.com`.
-- **Adobe Experience Cloud Account**: To connect to Adobe Experience Cloud and allow the Adobe Experience Manager Sites Microsoft Graph connector to update published webpages and metadata regularly, you need a technical account of your Adobe Experience Manager Sites with the credentials to access published webpages and metadata.
-The technical account is the secure, service-based account for external access to Adobe Experience Manager Sites.
+- **Adobe Experience Cloud Account**: To connect to Adobe Experience Cloud and allow the Adobe Experience Manager Assets Microsoft Graph connector to update published assets and metadata regularly, you need a technical account of your Adobe Experience Manager Assets with the credentials to access published assets and metadata.
+The technical account is the secure, service-based account for external access to Adobe Experience Manager Assets.
 Find more details [here](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/developing/generating-access-tokens-for-server-side-apis#generate-a-jwt-token-and-exchange-it-for-an-access-token).

 ## Get started